 A study published in the Journal of Psychopharmacology reported that black tea has an effect on stress hormones and the risk of a heart attack.

 Very recently it came out that due to a chemical reaction between milk and tea; the beneficial effects are stunted when milk is added to tea, particularly black tea.

 Does green tea prevent diabetes?
 Although no clinical studies have been focused to date, there seems to be great curiosity and interest in this area.
 Let’s see what happens.

 Recipes for Good Summer Tea

 Time to enjoy a nice, tall, cooling and refreshing glass of iced tea.
 The iced tea business has become a major contender in the beverage market.
 Check supermarket shelves.
 Instant, powdered, bottled, canned and flavored iced teas are yours for the $$.
 Iced tea started as cooled brewed tea poured into a glass over ice.
-And it you are a purist, as I am, it is still the best tasting iced tea.
-I like to brew a couple big pots of Orange Pekoe (aka black tea) tea, let cool to room temp before refrigerating so that tea doesn’t become cloudy or develop a chalky taste, then refrigerate.
+And if you are a purist, as I am, it is still the best tasting iced tea.
+I like to brew a couple of big pots of Orange Pekoe (aka black tea) tea, let cool to room temp before refrigerating so that tea doesn’t become cloudy or develop a chalky taste, then refrigerate.
 Filtered water makes a good iced tea.
 Just before drinking, squeeze in a fresh lemon slice and any sweetener you use.

 Iced tea is a wildly popular drink all over the world, especially as an alternative to carbonated beverages.
 It was after the World’s Fair in 1904 in the USA that iced tea became the drink of choice.
-At that time a special long handled teaspoon was invented to accommodate stirring sugar into iced tea.
-Because of the wide variety of restaurants in the U.S. an interesting variety of iced teas are offered.
+At that time a special long-handled teaspoon was invented to accommodate stirring sugar into iced tea.
+Because of the wide variety of restaurants in the U.S., an interesting variety of iced teas are offered.
 You may want to try some of the following: